What is Agile Supply Chain Management?

 - Economy: Changes in economic conditions that affect consumer spending

-There are thousands of companies around the world that are embracing this form of management, but the most popular is Amazon.
+There are thousands of companies around the world that are embracing this form of management, but the most popular is Amazon – using blockchain in supply chain.
 They have been able to take this form of supply chain management and use it efficiently to ensure that customers get their purchases on time.

-For some, agile supply chain strategies may seem similar to those that using lean supply chain management.
+For some, agile strategies may seem similar to those that using lean supply chain management.
 However, the difference lies in how each type of management is performed.
-While a lean supply chain will focus on removing all the extra cost, an agile supply chain focuses on future forecasts to anticipate demand and prepare for it.
+While a lean supply chain will focus on removing all the extra cost, an agile scm focuses on future forecasts to anticipate demand and prepare for it.

-All things considered, an agile supply chain management is superior because it builds on the advantages of a lean supply chain while accounting for future demand.
-It’s little wonder that more companies are now embracing an agile supply chain for their preferred method of keeping inventory.
-Participants of supply chain management certification and logistics certification programs, study the agile supply chain in more details.
+All things considered, an agile chain is superior because it builds on the advantages of a lean supply chain while accounting for future demand.
+It’s little wonder that more companies are now embracing an agile chain for their preferred method of keeping inventory.
+Students of diploma in supply chain management and masters in logistics and supply chain management programs, do study the agile supply chain in more details.